Kodular/Documentation/docs/guides/component-examples/remote-config.md

 ## First steps

-Head over to [your Firebase Console](https://console.firebase.google.com) to set up Remote Config for your Firebase project.
+Head over to <a href="https://console.firebase.google.com" target="_blank">your Firebase Console</a> to set up Remote Config for your Firebase project.
 If you do not have an existing project, create a new one.

 Use the navigation menu on the left to go to the Remote Config section.
 ![](/assets/images/guides/remote-config/ext_frc-home.png)